 Within sixty days of receiving the appeal, the Commission shall hold a public meeting for the purpose of reviewing the appeal documentation, formulate additional questions to be responded to by the modeling organization, and request additional data and information if necessary.
 If the Commission determines additional data and information is necessary for reconsideration of the model, the Commission’s questions, data, and information request shall be provided to the modeling organization in a letter from the Chair no later than ten days after the meeting to consider the appeal request.
 The modeling organization shall respond to the Commission within ten days of receiving the Commission Chair’s letter.
 Any proprietary responses, data, or information shall be noted by the modeling organization indicating the response will be discussed in a closed session with the Commission.

 The Commission will meet at a properly noticed public meeting to reconsider the acceptability of the model under the standards established by the Commission.
-If the Commission Chair determines that more preparation time is needed by Commission members, he/she may reschedule the meeting date to reconsider the model for acceptability, taking into consideration public notice requirements, the availability of a quorum of Commission members, the availability of a meeting room, and the availability of the modeling organization.
+If the Commission Chair determines that more preparation time is needed by Commission members, the Chair may reschedule the meeting date to reconsider the model for acceptability, taking into consideration public notice requirements, the availability of a quorum of Commission members, the availability of a meeting room, and the availability of the modeling organization.

 Once the Commission has completed its reconsideration of acceptability and determined that the model has met all the standards being reconsidered and that all required documentation as specified in the acceptability process has been provided to the Commission, the Chair of the Commission shall provide the modeling organization with a letter confirming the Commission’s action as specified under VI.
 Review by the Commission, D. Acceptability and Notification.